HttpAnimation/GLauncher/README copy.md

-# GLauncher/testing/Pre/1.3
+# GLauncher/stable
-This version Pre-1.3 is the first main verion.
+This is the stable version of GLauncher.